 - Gardens by the Bay Admission

-Today, you will find that many institutions and businesses choose to use the Raffles name, out of a certain respect or perhaps to portray a sense of history and gravitas.
-You will find the Raffles name linked to a boulevard, a school, a college, a hotel, a shopping mall, the business class of Singapore Airlines, a golf club and a lighthouse.
+Today, you'll find that many institutions and businesses choose to use Raffles' name, out of certain respect or perhaps to portray a sense of history and gravitas.
+You will find the Raffles name linked to a boulevard, a school, a college, a hotel, a shopping mall, the business class of Singapore Airlines, a golf club, and a lighthouse.